Updated May 19, 2023 - 1:13 pm

-Michael “The Wizard’’ Kipness has been a professional horse racing handicapper since 1986.
-The Las Vegas resident analyzes the nine-horse field for Saturday’s 147th Preakness Stakes, designating each horse as a contender or pretender to win the second leg of the Triple Crown.
+Michael “The Wizard” Kipness, a professional horse racing handicapper since 1986, analyzes the eight-horse field for Saturday’s 148th Preakness Stakes, designating each horse as a contender or pretender to win the second leg of the Triple Crown.

-Visit Wizardraceandsports.com for his full card selections and wagering strategies for Friday’s Black-Eyed Susan Day (14 races) and Saturday’s Preakness day (14 races), as well as educational tools on how to win money at the races and a recent podcast.
+Visit Wizardraceandsports.com for his full card selections and wagering strategies for Friday’s Black Eyed Susan Day (14 races) and Saturday’s Preakness day (14 races), as well as educational tools on how to win money at the races and a recent podcast.

 Post position, horse, jockey, morning-line odds:

 1. National Treasure, Velazquez, 4-1

 Winless in two starts in 2023, but his efforts are better than they look.
 Both times he was hung out wide chasing quicker California speeds, but he never stopped trying.

 In the Santa Anita Derby, he steadied at the top of the stretch but regained his best stride late.
 In the Preakness, National Treasure will be allowed to return to his best game, and that’s the front end, where he can dictate the early proceedings.